 That said, many self-employed individuals find it an attractive career option that’s daunting at first.
 In particular, people with a neurodevelopmental disorder often struggle with their attention-deficit symptoms.
 Their reduced ability to manage their time, focus on work, and avoid distractions can lead to a negative relationship with colleagues and loved ones alike.

 But when tailored to the individual, these are the very reasons that make self-employment careers an attractive career option.
-In particular that’s the case for anyone who wants to work with their talents to achieve the best life outcomes possible for everyone.
-So let’s take a closer look at some reasons why being self-employed is perfect for anyone with Attention Deficit Hyperactivity Disorder (ADHD).
+In particular, that’s the case for anyone who wants to work with their talents to achieve the best life outcomes possible for everyone.
+So let’s take a closer look at some reasons why being self-employed is the perfect career choice for anyone with Attention Deficit Hyperactivity Disorder (ADHD).

 Table of Contents

 As a self-employed individual, you have the ability to control your finances and income.
 It’s easy to take a break from work if something stressful or overwhelming arises, without worrying about the financial impact.

 If you make the decision to quit though, it will be your decision and not someone else’s.
 You can also choose how much time you want to spend on your business, which is especially helpful for people with ADHD who seek more structure.